Siege of Lichtenberg: Battle

-Major von Marchtaler's batteries accordingly resumed shelling the fortress, and by the night of 9 August the damages on the fortifications became more apparent.
+Major von Marchtaler's batteries accordingly resumed shelling the fortress, and by the night of August 9, the damages to the fortifications became more apparent.
 The French garrison eventually raised a white flag, and surrender to the German Württemberg Division.
 The next day (August 10) Captain Seesdorf – von Steiger's successor - and his battalion occupied the fortress.

-The success of the Germans in the siege of the medieval castle of Lichtenberg brought them hundreds of prisoners (including 30 officers) along with a lot of artillery, Chassepot rifles and reserves from the enemy.
+The success of the Germans in the siege of the medieval castle of Lichtenberg brought them hundreds of prisoners (including 30 officers) along with a lot of artillery, Chassepot rifles, and reserves from the enemy.